Dahkenangnon/flutter_feathersjs.dart/docs/src/guide/authentication.md

 ### Autenticate

-Go to login page, retrieve user credentials and authenticat user with different strategy
+Go to login page, retrieve user credentials and authenticate user with different strategy

 ```dart